 Ekaterina Mahboub studies Art History and Archaeological Sciences at the University of Vienna and at the Albert-Ludwigs-University in Freiburg.
 Within this research project she focused on exhibitions in Russia and Ukraine.

 Nora Mészáros studies Art History at the University of Vienna.
-Her focus in the project lied on exhibitions in Hungary, more precisely on revising and making additions to the data.
+Her focus in the project was on exhibitions in Hungary, more precisely on revising and making additions to the data.

 Nirmalie Mulloli was the Database Development Manager.
 In this capacity she was responsible for planning and managing the ongoing database construction, including retrieval of archived data from Europe and North America, hiring and managing the project team to conduct technical back-end work, and also managing the construction of a user-friendly front-end interface.
 She was responsible for developing and implementing the operational strategy of the project, maintaining oversight of multi-year budgets and fostering partnerships with art institutions, museums, and libraries.
 Nirmalie completed her studies at the University of Durham and at Oxford University in the UK.